Rashid7520/snakegame/README.md

 # snakegame
-The code to build Snake game using python as we used to play in our chilhood
+The code to build Snake game using python as we used to play in our chilhood.

 code is in the code.py file